BramWijnants/Playground/rtcp/Cryptography/README.md

 **Solution**

-The characters of the flag are scrambled in their order but with the .
-Using [Railfence]('http://rumkin.com/tools/cipher/railfence.php') the flag can be decreypted with 6 rails and an offset of 9.
+The characters of the flag are scrambled in their order but with the right characters.
+Using [Railfence]('http://rumkin.com/tools/cipher/railfence.php') the flag can be decrypted with 6 rails and an offset of 9.

 Flag: `rtcp{im_1n_lov3_wi7h_y0ur_mom}`

-Their are different ciphers which scamble characters this way.
+Their are different ciphers which scamble characters with similar looking results.
 Trying the different tools mentioned in [John Hammonds ctf-katana](http://rumkin.com/tools/cipher/railfence.php) would be a great start for these kind of encryptions.

 To be continued...
 ---------------------------